Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 - _**function**_: The function to execute.
 - _**inputs**_: The input data nodes referring the parameter(s) data of the _function_ to be executed.
 - _**outputs**_: The output data nodes referring the result(s) data of the _function_ to be executed.
+- _**skippable**_: Boolean attribute indicating if the task execution can be skipped if all output data nodes are up-to-date.
+Default value: `False`.

 Here is a simple example: